SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 ##### Phrase 2:

-This phrase finds research about improving air quality in cities.
+This phrase finds research about air quality in cities.
 The basic structure is *air pollution + cities // clean air + cities*.

 ```Ceylon =
 TS=